 (1) if for a Supreme Court conviction, after his transfer from a rural regional lock-up such as Oatlands, or Launceston, to the central city prison in Hobart and prior to transfer to Port Arthur if sent there AFTER trial and incarceration at the central Hobart Gaol;

-(2) prior to discharge with a ticket-of-leave, issued at the Hobart Town Hall Municipal Police Office.
+(2) prior to discharge with a ticket-of-leave or other conditions, issued at the Hobart Town Hall Municipal Police Office.

 (3) immediately prior to execution.

-THE VICTORIAN EXAMPLE: Charles Nettleton's vignettes of Ned Kelly
+The Victorian Example: Charles Nettleton's photographs of Ned Kelly

-Below are the two photographs taken of Ned Kelly by Charles Nettleton which were pasted to his criminal record between 1873 and 1874.
+Below are the two photographs taken of Ned Kelly, attributed to Charles Nettleton, which were pasted to his criminal record between 1873 and 1874.
 As the caption states, the photograph on the left was taken five months after Kelly was transferred to Pentridge in Melbourne from a country jail, dated to June 1873, and the second was taken a week before his release on 11th March, 1874.
 The photographs, attached to the prisoner's record, were forwarded to the police for future reference.
 This was their intended purpose.
-Note that the Victorian prison photographer Charles Nettleton framed his final copy as an oval vignette for the official record.
+Note that the Victorian prison photographer Charles Nettleton printed his final copy as a carte-de-visite in an oval mount for the official record.

 From the Public Records Office, Victoria:

-This vignette of Kelly was taken prior to his execution:
+This photograph, a mounted carte-de-visite of Kelly was taken prior to his execution:

 Series VPRS 515/P0 Central Register of Male Prisoners